 Syllabus quick links: Objectives, Structure, Textbook, Technology, Grading Criteria, Course Policies

-New topics will be released Mondays or Tuesday, and these will be due in two weeks on Tuesday evenings.
+New topics will be released Tuesdays & Fridays, and these will be the due dates for most of the assignments.

 |Location:||Online and asynchronous.
 You do not need to be at your computer at any specific time or day.|